The Best Mexican Restaurant in Every State

-If the fact that kids eat free all day on Sundays doesn’t get you in the door of El Agave, the 99 cent margaritas will.
+If the fact that kids eat free all day on Sundays doesn’t get you in the door of El Agave, the 99-cent margaritas will.
 Your boozy beverage will pair perfectly with one of the eatery’s most-ordered menu items: the chicken and queso (cheesy goodness poured over chicken strips) or the diablo shrimp (which comes with a warning about the extra-hot “inferno” sauce!).
-If you’re not imbibing, here are 11 more restaurants where kids eat free.
+If you’re not imbibing, here are more restaurants where kids eat free.

 Chava’s Mexican Restaurant, St. Louis

 Housed in a historic barroom in downtown St. Louis, Chava’s is favorite among city dwellers for one particular menu item: the fish tacos.
 But if you’re looking to really indulge, opt for the fried taco.
 Stuffed with the filling of your choice, the entire tortilla is then flash-fried so it’s crispy and chewy all in one delicious bite.
-To savor the taste at home, try our copycat recipe that’s loaded with chiles, cilantro and sour cream.
+To savor the taste at home, try our fish taco recipe that’s loaded with chiles, cilantro and sour cream.

 El Cazador, Missoula